NBISweden/grave/README.md

 #### Customise run parameters

-- Custom parameters should be set by editing a `params.yml` file, and providing it on the command line when you execute the workflow (`-params-file params.yml`)
+- Custom parameters should be set by editing a `params.yml` file, and providing it on the command line when you execute the workflow (`-params-file params.yml`).

 - An important parameter is `--steps`, a string specifying which pipeline subworkflows to run, e.g., (`--steps 'index,preprocess'`).
 Each requested step has further dependencies which the user will be prompted to provide.
-The default is to run all steps for a graph reference input
+The default is to run all steps for a graph reference input.

-- Use `pixi run help` to see available parameters and their descriptions
+- Use `pixi run help` to see available parameters and their descriptions.

 > [!IMPORTANT]
-> The graph aligner `vg giraffe` uses a seed, cluster, chain, and extend strategy, with two important parameters: *K*-mer length (`k`) and window length (`w`)
+> The graph aligner `vg giraffe` uses a seed, cluster, chain, and extend strategy, with two important parameters: *K*-mer length (`k`) and window length (`w`).<br>
-> During graph indexing, minimisers are calculated from the graph, by sliding across length `w` and taking the sequence (minimiser) of length `k` with the smallest hash value
+> During graph indexing, minimisers are calculated from the graph, by sliding across length `w` and taking the sequence (minimiser) of length `k` with the smallest hash value.<br>
-> The seeding stage of alignment involves computing exact matches between these minimisers and reads
+> The seeding stage of alignment involves computing exact matches between these minimisers and reads.<br>
-> Nearby seeds are clustered and chained together via ungapped alignment, with high-scoring chains serving as the starting point for extension
+> Nearby seeds are clustered and chained together via ungapped alignment, with high-scoring chains serving as the starting point for extension.<br>
-> Users should keep in mind that reads shorter than `k+w-1` cannot be aligned, as they are too long for minimiser computation
+> Users should keep in mind that reads shorter than `k+w-1` cannot be aligned, as they are too long for minimiser computation.<br>
-> Furthermore, with very short reads (~30 bp) users may notice fewer high quality alignments (MAPQ 30+) - this is expected if there are many comparably scoring chains entering extension, thus many potential secondary alignments for a read<br><br>
+> Furthermore, with very short reads (~30 bp) users may notice fewer high quality alignments (MAPQ 30+) - this is expected if there are many comparably scoring chains entering extension, thus many potential secondary alignments for a read.<br><br>
-> To address these issues, `grave` uses different `k` and `w` defaults for modern and ancient reads<br><br>
+> To address these issues, `grave` uses different `k` and `w` defaults for modern and ancient reads:<br><br>
-> Modern samples are run with `giraffe` defaults, emphasising higher specificity (`k` = 29, `w` = 11)<br><br>
+> Modern samples are run with `giraffe` defaults, emphasising higher specificity (`k` = 29, `w` = 11).<br><br>
-> For aDNA reads, a reduced `k` and `w` results in a low-specificity, high-density index - relying on chaining to discriminate good matches from spurious ones
+> For aDNA reads, a reduced `k` and `w` results in a low-specificity, high-density index - relying on chaining to discriminate good matches from spurious ones.<br>
-> The `grave` aDNA defaults (`k` = 15, `w` = 3) have acceptable performance at `30 bp` and good performance at `40+ bp`, though a MAPQ filter of `30` is recommended to filter out alignments from contaminants
+> The `grave` aDNA defaults (`k` = 15, `w` = 3) have acceptable performance at `30 bp` and good performance at `40+ bp`, though a MAPQ filter of `30` is recommended to filter out alignments from contaminants.<br>
-> Users may find that adjusting these parameters for their particular use case can improve performance <br><br>
+> Users may find that adjusting these parameters for their particular use case can improve performance.<br><br>
 > Suggested further reading: [Rubin et al., 2025, NAR Genomics and Bioinformatics](https://academic.oup.com/nargab/article/7/4/lqaf170/8376687).<br>
-> As the authors note, there is no single best setting for `k` and `w` in the aDNA context, as it depends on several factors related to the graph and reads
+> As the authors note, there is no single best setting for `k` and `w` in the aDNA context, as it depends on several factors related to the graph and reads.

 **Comparison of alignment parameters**<br>